SFH-Foundation/sfhfoundation/docs/books/poetry-aphorisms/ripples-light.md

+---
 title: Ripples of Light

-description: These inspired aphorisms and poems are remedies for hearts that seek the truth.
+description: These inspired Sufi aphorisms and poems are remedies for hearts that seek the truth.
+images: books/poetry-aphorisms/img/ripples-light.jpg
+---

 # Ripples of Light